Browns beat Broncos to keep playoff chances alive

 The Cleveland Browns kept their playoff chances alive by beating the Denver Broncos 17–16 Saturday night at Mile High Stadium.

 Cleveland improved to a 6–7–1 record, tallying its fourth win in five games.
-The Browns sit in third place in the AFC North.
-The Broncos' (6–8) playoff chances remain slim with the loss while ranked third in the AFC West.
-Both teams remain in the hunt for an AFC Wild Card spot.
+Saturday night's victory also marked the first time the Browns have defeated the Broncos since 1990.
+Denver's (6–8) playoff chances remain slim with the loss.

-Denver missed a chance to take a late lead to win the game.
+The Broncos missed a chance to take a late lead to win the game.
 On fourth-and-10 with 43 seconds left, Jabrill Peppers sacked Case Keenum to end the Broncos' final drive.
-Peppers tallied six tackles, one sack and one quarterback hit.
+Peppers tallied six tackles, one sack and one quarterback hit in the game.

 The Browns secured their victory in the fourth quarter with Mayfield's touchdown to fellow rookie Antonio Callaway.